Syllabub

 Early recipes for syllabub are for a drink of cider with milk.
 By the 17th century it had evolved into a type of dessert made with sweet white wine.
 More wine could be added to make a punch, but it could also be made to have a thicker consistency that could be eaten with a spoon, used as a topping for trifle, or to dip fingers of sponge cake into.
-The holiday punch, sweet and frothy, was often considered a ladies' drink.
-The milk and cream used in those days would have been thicker and modern recipes may need to make some adjustments to achieve the same effect.

 History

-Syllabub (or solybubbe, sullabub, sullibib, sullybub, sullibub; there is no certain etymology and considerable variation in spelling) has been known in England at least since John Heywood's Thersytes of about 1537: "You and I...
+Syllabub (or solybubbe, sullabub, sullibib, sullybub, sullibub; there is no certain etymology and considerable variation in spelling) has been known in England at least since Nicholas Udall's Thersytes of 1537: "You and I...
 Muste walke to him and eate a solybubbe."
 The word occurs repeatedly, including in Samuel Pepys's diary for 12 July 1663; "Then to Comissioner Petts and had a good Sullybub" and in Thomas Hughes's Tom Brown at Oxford of 1861; "We retire to tea or syllabub beneath the shade of some great oak."